alberttheprince/keep-companion/README.md

 # keep-companion (Partial Ox conversion)
-# DO NOT EXPECT ME TO FIX ANYTHING.
-I WON'T. YOU ARE ON YOUR OWN UNLESS YOU DO A PR WITH FULL FIX/OVERHAUL.
+# DO NOT EXPECT ME TO HELP YOU OR FIX ANY ISSUES.
+I WON'T. YOU ARE ON YOUR OWN UNLESS SOMEONE DOES A PR WITH FULL FIX/OVERHAUL.

 - qbcore pet script
 - Partially Ox Compatible (for Ox Lib, inv, target)